10 Hidden IT Risks That Might Threaten Your Law Firm (Plus 1 Fast Way to Find Them)

 Your law firm depends on intelligence.
 But can you count on your technology?

 You may not be in the technology business, but it’s probably impossible to imagine your practice without IT.
-Today, information technology plays a vital role in the way you serve, work with, and communicate to your clients.
-Thanks to advances that have made technology more powerful yet less expensive, even the smallest practice can enjoy capabilities – in everything from marketing and sales to delivery and fulfillment – that were once the sole domain of large enterprises.
+Today, information technology plays a vital role in the way you serve, work with, and communicate with your clients.
+Thanks to advances that have made technology more powerful yet less expensive, even the smallest practice can enjoy capabilities – in everything from marketing and sales to delivery and fulfillment – that were once only attainable for large enterprises.

 But today’s big IT advantages come with major risks.
 Your networks and systems serve as your silent partner in operations.
 Should they fail – and when they do, it’s usually without warning – you’re exposed not just to an IT problem, but to a potentially large business problem.